Mitigating Source and Detection Noises in Auto-correlative Weak-Value Amplification

-{$^{1}$Institute of Geophysics and Geomatics, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China. } {$^{2}$Department of Physics and Centre for Research in Photonics, University of Ottawa, 25 Templeton Street, Ottawa, Ontario, Canada K1N 6N5 } {$^{3}$School of Physics and Astronomy, University of Glasgow, Glasgow G12 8QQ, UK } {$^{4}$ School of Automation, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China.}
+{$^{1}$Hubei Subsurface Multiscale Image Key Laboratory, School of Geophysics and Geomatics, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China. } {$^{2}$Department of Physics and Centre for Research in Photonics, University of Ottawa, 25 Templeton Street, Ottawa, Ontario, Canada K1N 6N5 } {$^{3}$School of Physics and Astronomy, University of Glasgow, Glasgow G12 8QQ, UK } {$^{4}$ Institute of Optics and Electronics, Key Laboratory of Science and Technology on Space Optoelectronic Precision Measurement, Chinese Academy of Sciences, Chengdu 610209, China} {$^{5}$ School of Automation, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China.}